 How to Create Simple Calendar Table in Power BI

-To build a calendar table in Power BI, we need to make use of DAX function i.e. “CALENDAR”.
+To build a calendar table in Power BI, we need to make use of DAX function i.e. “CALENDAR.”
 Calendar function helps us to create the calendar table by specifying the start date and end date.

 Now we will create a calendar table from 01st Jan 2019 to 31st Jan 2019.
-Follow the below steps to create a calendar table in Power BI.

-- Step 4: Now open CALENDAR DAX function.
+- Now open the CALENDAR DAX function.

-- Step 5: Here is a catch i.e. we don’t know what format to put for a date, so by enclosing DATE function we can specify Year, Month, and Day.
-So open DATE DAX function now.
+- Here is a catch i.e. we don’t know what format to put for a date, so by enclosing the DATE functionDATE FunctionThe date function in excel is a date and time function representing the number provided as arguments in a date and time code.
+The result displayed is in date format, but the arguments are supplied as integers., we can specify Year, Month, and Day.
+So open the DATE DAX function now.

-Here you go we have dates from 01st Jan 2019 to 31st Jan 2019.
+Here you go, we have dates from 01st Jan 2019 to 31st Jan 2019.

 Build Calendar From Data Tables in Power BI

-Below is the data I have uploaded to Power BI, you can download the excel workbook to use it.
+Below is the data I have uploaded to Power BI; you can download the excel workbook to use it.

-In this table we have different date ranges, so by using DAX functions we will get the start date and end date dynamically.
+In this table, we have different date ranges, so by using DAX functions, we will get the start date and end date dynamically.

-- Go to “Modelling” tab and click on “New Table”.
-Give the name to the table as “Date Table”.
+- Go to “Modelling” tab and click on “New Table.”
+Give the name to the table as “Date Table.”

-- Open CALENDAR function first.
+- Open the CALENDAR function first.

-- For this DAX function give the date column name from the “Data Table”.
+- For this DAX function, give the date column name from the “Data Table.”

 - Now from this “Date” column, we can create Year, Month, Day, Week Number, Quarter number in separate columns.
-Right-click on the “Data Table” and choose “New Column”.
+Right-click on the “Data Table” and choose “New Column.”

-- This will ask you to name the column and name the column as “YEAR” and open “YEAR” function to extract the year from the date.
+- This will ask you to name the column and name the column as “YEAR” and open the “YEAR” function to extract the year from the date.

-- For this function reference the “Date” column from the “Date Table”.
+- For this function, reference the “Date” column from the “Date Table.”